-For the effective implementation of the 7 Safeguarding Standards a Standards Guidance Document has also been produced.
+For the effective implementation of the Seven Safeguarding Standards a supporting Guidance Manual has also been produced

 If you have a child safeguarding concern or wish to raise a matter from the past you may contact